cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 Hello from Quarkus REST
 ```

+where `$URL` is the running service endpoint (host + port number).

-Alternatively, you can open $URL/api/heroes in your browser.
+Alternatively, you can open `$URL/api/heroes` in your browser.

 ## Development Mode

 `quarkus:dev` runs Quarkus in development mode.
 This enables hot deployment with background compilation, which means that when you modify your Java files and/or your resource files and invoke a REST endpoint (i.e. cUrl command or refresh your browser), these changes will automatically take effect.

-This works too for resource files like the configuration property and HTML files.
+This works as well for resource files like the configuration property and HTML files.
 Refreshing the browser triggers a scan of the workspace, and if any changes are detected, the Java files are recompiled and the application is redeployed;
 your request is then serviced by the redeployed application.
 If there are any issues with compilation or deployment an error page will let you know.